tvdboom/ATOM/README.md

 ATOM parameters
 -----------------------------
-When initializing the class, ATOM will automatically transform the input data into a pd.DataFrame (if it wasn't one already) that can be accessed through the class' attributes.
-Furthermore, the dataset will be cleaned by removing columns with prohibited types, removing categorical columns where the cardinality is maximal (the number of unique values is equal to the number of instances) and removing all duplicate columns.
+When initializing the class, ATOM will automatically proceed to apply some standard data cleaning steps unto the data.
+These steps include transforming the input data into a pd.DataFrame (if it wasn't one already) that can be accessed through the class' attributes, removing columns with prohibited data types, removing categorical columns with maximal cardinality (the number of unique values is equal to the number of instances, usually the case for IDs, names, etc...), and removing duplicate rows and rows with missing values in the target column.

 * **X: np.array or pd.DataFrame**
 Data features with shape = [n_samples, n_features].
 If Y and target are None, the last column of X is selected as target column.